Key moments from the second week of Sean ‘Diddy’ Combs’ sex trafficking trial

-NEW YORK — (AP) — Jurors heard from a dozen witnesses during a second week of testimony in the Sean "Diddy" Combs trial as prosecutors sought to prove sex trafficking and racketeering.
+NEW YORK — Jurors heard from a dozen witnesses during a second week of testimony in the Sean “Diddy” Combs trial as prosecutors sought to prove sex trafficking and racketeering.

 Rapper and actor Kid Cudi was on the witness stand.
 So was singer Dawn Richard, formerly of the group Danity Kane.